-The analysis of errors would provide writing instructors with a wide spectrum of background information about the sources of these errors, which consequently would help them to be aware of their errors, their sources and ways of correcting them.
-In addition, the detailed examples would acquaint teachers with types of errors they would encounter in the samples of their students.
-The book would be of interest also to ESL/EFL educators at the college level in general, which would help them understand the problems of their Arab students in writing their assignments in English.
+The analysis of errors will provide writing instructors with a wide spectrum of background information about the sources of these errors, which consequently would help them to be aware of their errors, their sources and ways of correcting them.
+In addition, the detailed examples will acquaint teachers with types of errors they would encounter in the samples of their students.
+The book will be of interest also to ESL/EFL educators at the college level in general, which will help them understand the problems of their Arab students in writing their assignments in English.

-Since the book will include all factors that influence the development of Arab student writing in English in Israel, it would provide policy makers with empirical knowledge so as to purposefully respond to calls to provide the necessary infrastructure and tools to help these students produce well-developed academic texts in English.
+Since the book will include all factors that influence the development of Arab students’ writing in English in Israel, it would provide policy makers with empirical knowledge so as to purposefully respond to calls to provide the necessary infrastructure and tools to help these students produce well-developed academic texts in English.

 Graduate and undergraduate students will find the content useful, since it draws their attention to the types of errors they commit either consciously or subconsciously.
 The former includes errors made because of carelessness and the later reflects the errors that they are neither aware of nor of their sources.
-As a result, they would be able to correct themselves and further developing their writing skills.
-Graduate students will find it particularly useful as guidance for writing required seminar papers and theses at the master’s degree level.
+As a result, they would be able to correct themselves and further develop their writing skills.
+Graduate students will find it particularly useful as guidance for writing required seminar papers and theses at the master’s level.

 Extent